 First of all, when the Magento 1.9 version reaches the ‘end of life‘ status, all stores built on that version don’t explode.

-It simply means that we’ll stop seeing security updates, bug fixing updates and other stuff.
-Mind you, new features are not coming for Magento 1.9 anyway.
+It simply means that we’ll stop seeing security updates, bug fixing updates, and other stuff.
+Mind you, and new features are not coming for Magento 1.9 anyway.
 Feature-wise, it has already reached the end of life status as far as the official development is concerned.

 When is Magento 1.9 support completely over?

-The latest news we have, is that Magento will announce with at least 18 months in advance.
+The latest news we have is that Magento will announce at least 18 months in advance.
 And as far as we know, it will be sometime around June 2020.